 The LEI number is based on the ISO 17442 standard and each LEI is assigned only to a single Legal Entity, even across different geographical jurisdictions.

-The LEI ecosystem, known as the Global LEI System or GLEIS, is maintained and operated by the Global LEI Foundation (GLEIF).
+The Legal Entity Identifier ecosystem, known as the Global Legal Entity Identifier System or GLEIS, is maintained and operated by the Global LEI Foundation (GLEIF).
 The GLEIF was established by the Financial Stability Board (FSB) under direction of the G20 after the 2008 financial crisis to drive transparency within the global markets.

 In almost all cases now, the Legal Entity has been verified, as such the LEI provides accurate and up to date identity information about the organization.

 LEIs are global and are recognized on a worldwide basis.
-They are primarily used in over a hundred regulations to identify transacting parties, or counter parties, within financial systems.
+They are primarily used in over 300 LEI regulations to identify transacting parties, or counter parties, within financial systems.
 Once issued the Legal Entity number can be used to represent the Legal Entity.

 LEIs are required by all parties participating in regulated transactions.
 They provide a publicly available verifiable source of ‘who is who’ (organization identity) and ‘who owns whom’ (organization group structures).

-Since launching in 2018, RapidLEI has become the #1 LEI Issuer worldwide, and currently issues approximately 1 in 4 new LEIs.
+Since launching in 2018, RapidLEI has become the largest LEI Issuer worldwide and currently issues approximately 1 in 4 new LEIs.